-Appendix B: Cybersecurity Features of the S2A Module
+Appendix B: Cybersecurity Features of the SC-200 Module

-Because Alliance Sensors Group's model S2A LVDT signal conditioner module is a microprocessor-based electronic product, power plant users are naturally concerned about potential vulnerabilities to any type of cyberattack.
-For this reason, all S2A modules have been equipped with significant cybersecurity features.
-Foremost of these is the fact that there is no physical or electronic connection to the Internet.
-While there is an RS-485 communications port built into an S2A module for diagnostic purposes, it has absolutely no access to the operating firmware of the module, so the module cannot be subverted by attempts to access its operating system.
-In this manner it is protected at the highest level from any malevolent cyberattacks.
+Because Alliance Sensors Group's model SC-200 LVDT signal conditioner module is a microprocessorbased electronic product, some users are naturally concerned about potential vulnerabilities to any type of cyberattack.
+For this reason, the SC-200 module has been equipped with significant cybersecurity features.
+Foremost of these features is the fact that there is no physical or electronic connection to the Internet.
+There is a RS-485 communications port built into an SC-200 module, but it has no access whatsoever to the operating firmware of the module, so the module cannot be subverted by attempts to access its operating system.
+Thus, it is protected at the highest level from any malevolent cyberattacks.

-However, the S2A module does permit certain operational parameters to be adjusted by ASCII commands transmitted over the RS-485 bus.
-To prevent tampering with any of the operating parameters that were set up when it was installed, the S2A offers a lock feature that prohibits any tampering with the module's setup and can notify the control room operator of any attempt to tamper with the module.
-This lock feature can be initiated over the RS-485 bus with the appropriate command, or it can be physically set at the module by using the locking process noted below.
+However, the RS-485 port does permit certain operational parameters to be adjusted by ASCII commands transmitted over the module's RS-485 bus.
+To prevent tampering with any of the module parameters that had been set up when the module was installed, the SC-200 module offers a lock feature that prohibits any tampering with the module's setup and can notify a user of any attempt to tamper with the module.
+This lock feature can initiated over the RS-485 bus with the appropriate command, or it can be physically set at the module by using the locking process noted below.
 In either case, the module cannot be unlocked over the RS-485 bus.
-It can only be unlocked and reset by an authorized person who has been instructed in the specific unlocking process that must be applied to the module itself.
+It can be only unlocked and reset by an authorized person who has been instructed in the specific unlocking process that must be applied to the module itself.
 Thus, this person must be someone who has already been cleared by security and who is present inside the facility.

 This lockout approach to cybersecurity puts the emphasis on the facility security systems and personnel.
-Most users in the power generation industry already have substantial security safeguards in place, so this approach is unlikely to place any extra burden on either the power plant's security systems or personnel.
+Most users already have substantial security safeguards in place, so this approach is unlikely to place any extra burden on either the facility's security systems or personnel.

-Applying the Lock Code to an S2A Signal Conditioning Module
+Applying the Lock Code to an SC-200 Signal Conditioning Module

-One way the lock feature of an S2A can be applied is by invoking the Lock command over the unit's RS-485 port, using the syntax shown on page 12.
-There is no bus-wide ASCII Lock command, so each S2A module must be locked separately.
-The other method of applying the lock feature is done at each module itself by depressing and holding down the ZERO pushbutton on the S2A's front panel and simultaneously depressing the FULL SCALE pushbutton three times in a row for at least 0.25 seconds each time.
+One way the lock feature of an SC-200 can be applied is by invoking the Lock command over the unit's RS-485 port, using the syntax shown on page 12.
+There is no bus-wide ASCII Lock command, so each SC-200 module must be locked separately.
+The other method of applying the lock feature is done at each module itself by depressing and holding down the ZERO pushbutton on the SC-200's front panel and simultaneously depressing the FULL SCALE pushbutton three times in a row for at least 0.25 seconds each time.
 When lock takes effect, the POWER LED will flash once, indicating that the lock has been engaged.
-When an S2A is locked, it will still respond to informational data commands such as Config, Analog, Ver, etc., but will react to transformational commands or actions such as Recal, Set, Reset, CIrall, etc., as tampering.
-If anyone attempts to tamper with a locked module, all the front panel LEDS will flash continuously, a tamper alarm will be sent to the failure warning switch, and tamper code 8192 will be output on the RS-485 bus.
+When an SC-200 is locked, it will still respond to informational data commands such as Config, Analog, Ver, etc., but it will react to transformational commands or actions such as Recal, Set, Reset, Cirali, etc., as tampering.
+If anyone attempts to tamper with a locked module, all the front panel LEDS will flash continuously, failure warning will go off, and a tamper code (8192) will be output on the RS-485 bus.

-Applying the Unlock Process to a Locked S2A Signal Conditioning Module
+Applying the Unlock Process to a Locked SC-200 Signal Conditioning Module